ibm-cloud-docs/cephaas/managing-vsphere-hosts.md

 For viewing existing host connections, perform the following procedure.

-1. Login to the vSphere client.
+1. Log in to the vSphere client.
 2. Navigate to **Inventory** > **Datacenter** > **Cluster** > **Host** > **Configure** tab > **IBM Storage CephaaS** > **Host Connectivity**.
 3. Deployments connected to the host are displayed with fields **Deployment Name**, **Deployment Status**, and **Added to deployment**.
 3. You can click double-headed arrow icon besides the deployment name to see the host details.